 Acquisition Integration Playbook

-If you’re reading this guide you have most likely bought an established content website as an investment.
+If you’re reading this article you’ve most likely acquired an established website, either as an investment or to accelerate the growth of your existing business .
 Congratulations and welcome to the club.

 Websites are placed on the market for a wide variety of reasons.
 The overall quality of a website can vary significantly, depending on the strengths and expertise of past owners.
 Many websites also bear the scars of past sins: black hat SEO and cyber-security attacks.
 They may have been well maintained in their final days (groomed for sale) or experienced several years of neglect as their increasingly disengaged creator moved to other projects.